pinobatch/numism/docs/gb_emu_testing.md

 Blargg's test finishes in half a second on Game Boy, VBA-M, and mGBA.
-It begins with an 11-cycle loop in `start_timer` ($C2D6) that tries to synchronize to the 4-cycle phase by writing 0 and reading it 3 cycles later, trying again if it incremented.
-I guess (need to trace in bgb) that on the Game Boy, this succeeds within four tries.
+It begins with an 11-cycle loop in `start_timer` ($C2D6) that tries to synchronize to the 4-cycle phase by writing 0 to TIMA and reading it 3 cycles later, trying again if it incremented.
+On a Game Boy, this succeeds within four tries.
 On NO$GMB, it always increments and thus gets stuck, and the test has no timeout for this.

 DIV in NO$GMB counts _backwards,_ which would interfere with games' random number generators.
 This gives FF on NO$GMB and 01 elsewhere: